Repository configuration

 element is used as the JAAS application name of the repository.

-Once a user has been authenticated, Jackrabbit will use the configured AccessManager to control what parts of the repository content the user is allowed to access and modify.
+Once a user has been authenticated, Jackrabbit uses the configured AccessManager to control what parts of the repository content the user is allowed to access and modify.

 |